Sandgate Branch

-The Sandgate branch was a three mile long railway branch line that ran from Sandling railway station in Kent on the South Eastern Main Line to Hythe and Sandgate railway stations.
+The Sandgate branch was a three mile long railway branch line that ran from Sandling railway station in Kent on the South Eastern Main Line to Hythe and Sandgate (located in Seabrook) railway stations.
 It opened in 1874 and closed completely in 1951.

 History

 Opening

 The line opened in 1874, and for the first few years trains ran to and from Westenhanger railway station on the main line, then in 1888 Sandling Junction opened with four platforms, two for the main line and two for the branch.

 Traffic

 Usage was always light, possibly because of the distance of the two stations from the populations they served.
 The Folkestone, Hythe and Sandgate Tramways was built to try improve connections.

 Proposed extension

 The line was planned to provide a new route to the continent with a proposed extension through to Folkestone Harbour.
 Although parliamentary consent for the extension was granted in 1876 it was never built.